NeuroDev-Tech-Class/site/docs/LMS-ROADMAP.md

 # NeuroDev Tech Class LMS Roadmap

 Status: planning approved Sep 8 2026. **Phase 0 (Foundations) done Sep 10 2026.
-Phase 1 (Submissions and Grading Queue) done Sep 10 2026**; see the decisions log and the "as delivered" notes under section 9.
-Phases 2 to 8 are not started.
+Phase 1 (Submissions and Grading Queue) done Sep 10 2026.
+Phase 2 (Notifications and Activity) done Sep 14 2026**; see the decisions log and the "as delivered" notes under section 9.
+Phases 3 to 8 are not started.
 Companion document: [CHECKPOINT-DELIVERABLES.md](CHECKPOINT-DELIVERABLES.md) lists every checkpoint and the form fields it gets.

 Vocabulary: Topher says "certificate" for what the code calls a course.
 This document says **certificate (course)** where it matters; identifiers in code stay `courseId`.